rsonger/software-engineering-lab/_posts/2024-06-05-geometry_and_material.md

 toc_sticky: false
 ---

-*In this lesson, we outline and extend the classes `Geometry` and `Material` for handling attributes, vertices, shader programs, uniform data, and rendering settings of different 3D objects.
-Then we introduce some extra components to our framework that help design and develop 3D scenes.*
+*In this lesson, we implement the classes `Geometry` and `Material` for handling all the attributes, vertices, shader programs, uniform data, and rendering settings of different 3D objects.
+We then introduce some extra components to aid the design and develop of 3D scenes.*

 In the previous lesson, we looked at the overview of our scene graph framework and created many of the basic components, including `Object3D`, `Scene`, `Group`, `Camera`, and `Mesh`.
 At the time, we also created an empty `Geometry` class and `Material` class.
 The first part of this lesson covers those two classes in full detail along with some simple extensions of each one.